scresante/blog/index.md

 ---
-title: Welcome to my blog
+Shawn's Blog: Welcome to my blog
 ---

 A blog about technology and life.